cs573-21s/02-datavis-7ways/README.md

 4 Python + Plotly
-===
+---
+> Location: `cars-python.ipynb`

 ![Python + Plotly Screenshot](screenshots/python-plotly1.png)
 ![Python + Plotly Screenshot 2](screenshots/python-plotly2.png)

 Making this graph was very fun, I love working in Python.
-Since plotly was so popular, it wasn't hard to find help for something I was stuck on because there are so many forums and documentation out there.
+Since plotly was so popular, it wasn't hard to find help for something I was stuck on because there are so many forums and documentation out there, such as [this tutorial](https://plotly.com/python/bubble-charts/).
 I used [this article](https://dylancastillo.co/4-ways-to-improve-your-plotly-graphs/) to help me implement the spikelines.

 ### Technical Achievements:
 - The visualization is interactive, and you can hover over each point to see more information about the car (tooltips)